 How will the school ensure that my child will be included in all activities at school, after school clubs and on school trips?

 At Woodlands, we believe that every pupil within the school should be able to participate fully in the activities within the school and outside the school.
 All pupils are encouraged to participate in one of the range of after -school clubs or lunchtime clubs that are offered within the school.
-These clubs include a PE club, a siblings play group and an explore and learn group.
 Within school, teachers and Learning Support Assistants run activities and they ensure that they plan to meet the needs of all pupils who participate in the club.
 We ensure that children are allocated responsibilities around the school on an equal basis and children may join the School Council or become mentors to other pupils.
-In keeping with ethos of the school, the Inclusion team offers a specialist ‘Explore and Learn’ club for all pupils with SEND.

 How will the school support my child to change classes and/or move on to a new school when they reach the appropriate stage(s)?

-When a child is moving from Key Stage 1 to Key Stage 2 within the school, a similar period of transition is planned with pupils with SEND having more opportunities to visit the new building, and the new class and this helps them to become familiar and secure in the new environment.
+When a child is moving from Key Stage 1 to Key Stage 2 within the school, a similar period of transition is planned with pupils with SEND having more opportunities to visit the new building, the new class and lunch hall; this helps them to become familiar and secure in the new environment.
+This is also the same for children from EYFS to Key Stage 1.
+Where appropriate, photo books will be prepared with photographs before the Summer holidays so that children can spend time with their family preparing for the change in September so that the transition is smoother for the pupil.

 When pupils are changing classes at the end of the academic year the new class teacher and the SENCO liaise together to share information.
 The class teacher and Learning Support Assistant work with the pupil to prepare them well in advance for the move.